DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/1 Configuration/onItemMoved.md

 #include common-ref-elementparam with { element: "component" }

 ##### field(e.itemName): String
-The name of the moved file or folder.
+The name of the moved file or directory.

 ##### field(e.itemPath): String
-The path to the moved file or folder.
+The path to the moved file or directory.

 ##### field(e.model): any
 Model data.
 Available only if you use Knockout.